ConradKent/openvr_headset_ros/README.md

 ### ROS/Gazebo

-Install ROS Noetic and Gazebo using this tutorial: http://wiki.ros.org/noetic/Installation/Ubuntu Set up a Catkin Workspace (~/catkin_ws) using this tutorial: http://wiki.ros.org/catkin/Tutorials/create_a_workspace
+Install ROS Noetic and Gazebo using this tutorial: http://wiki.ros.org/noetic/Installation/Ubuntu Set up a Catkin Workspace (~/catkin_ws) using this tutorial: http://wiki.ros.org/catkin/Tutorials/create_a_workspace.
+The rest of this document assumes that your workspace is called "catkin_ws" and is located in your home folder.

 ## Install Process:

 Once OpenCV, OpenGL, SteamVR, OpenVR, and ROS are installed:

-### Install Turtlebot 3:
+### Install Turtlebot 3 and turtlebot_msgs:

 		$cd ~/catkin_ws/src
 		$git clone -b noetic-devel https://github.com/ROBOTIS-GIT/turtlebot3_simulations.git
 		$cd ~/catkin_ws && catkin_make

-### Install Hector Quadrotor:
+		$cd ~/catkin_ws/src
+		$git clone -b noetic-devel https://github.com/ROBOTIS-GIT/turtlebot3_msgs.git
+		$cd ~/catkin_ws && catkin_make

+### Install Hector Quadrotor (Currently not working, no need to install unless you want to try to fix):

-Hector is an old package and requires some work to install.
+Hector requires some work to install.
 First, make sure Qt5 is installed (sudo apt-get install qt5-default).

 You'll need to make a new catkin_ws workspace in the same way as the original.
 If you don't have a separate workspace already, follow this guide: http://wiki.ros.org/catkin/Tutorials/create_a_workspace and call the new ws "catkin_ws_2".